 Educational and psychological experts admit that such a style of studying may be good to score marks, but they fail to retain the knowledge once they have completed their examinations.
 This leads to the young minds being stifled at an age when they should actually be asking questions, learning and gaining knowledge, and developing a thirst for more knowledge.
 This is the seed that ignites inventive and innovative tendencies among the children even as they grow into adulthood.

-The present education system simply does not allow a child to relax and learn or think about what he or she has learnt.
+top cbse board school in howrah also believes that The present education system simply does not allow a child to relax and learn or think about what he or she has learnt.
 Schools have become more like a growing industry.
 Whereas, it should be a more organic one.

 Teachers do admit that the problem rises from the class-oriented, syllabus-based teaching methods resorted to by the prevalent education system in India.
 What is needed in schools is that children should be introduced to the basics of everything that matters to his/her life.
 Of course, there should be general studies, which covers the basics of all subjects with emphasis given on the child’s logical, as well as, critical thinking.
 What matters is what the child has learnt at the end of the day, and not the number of lessons covered.